vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.17.3

+* Fix: switched to using PHP constants for OS-related values like newline and path separator.
+* Maintenance: switched to using constants for each free-text array key value + reduced code repetition.
+* Maintenance: logger indentation reworked not to be hardcoded in log messages in text form to open up the chance to switch to different logging methods/formats in the future.

 ### 3.17.2

 * Fix: patches not registered for patch target packages when 'COMPOSER_PATCHES_FATAL_FAIL' enabled and